Skip to content

 But since then, when the issue has reappeared, markets seem to have been driven more by the prevailing market and economic issues of the time – reassured perhaps by the strong track record of a resolution and the very low probability of default.
 After all, no member of Congress wants to be responsible for the first default in US history.

-Here at Nutmeg, we’ll be keeping an eye on the negotiations as part of our day-to-day market monitoring, but we don’t expect to be making any reactive changes to the strategic asset allocation of our portfolios in response to any developments.
+Here at Nutmeg, we’ll be keeping an eye on the negotiations as part of our day-to-day market monitoring, but we don’t expect to be making any reactive changes to our portfolios in response to any developments.

 In the meantime, the best thing investors can do is to stay focused on their long-term plan, and continue to invest in a diversified portfolio suited to their risk level.